MacacaGames/MacacaViewSystem/README.md

 public class SomeInjectableClass : MonoBehaviour, IViewElementInjectable {}

-// Use GetInjectionInstance method on ViewControllerV2 to get the singleton instance of ViewElement.
+// Use GetInjectionInstance method on ViewController to get the singleton instance of ViewElement.
-SomeInjectableClass someInjectableClass = ViewControllerV2.Instance.GetInjectionInstance<SomeInjectableClass>();
+SomeInjectableClass someInjectableClass = ViewController.Instance.GetInjectionInstance<SomeInjectableClass>();
 ```

 > Note : The ViewElement also needs to swtich the **IsUnique** boolean on to makes IViewElementInjectable works.